abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ideas, thoughts, views, opinions, perceptions, conceptions.
 Watch how we identify with the activities and emotions of the mind.

-A couple days ago I went to visit a woman who is in the process of dying.
+A couple of days ago I went to visit a woman who was in the process of dying.
 She probably doesn’t have too much longer to go now.
 She’s someone who has always wanted to live life fully, being involved and engaged with many different good things.
 Like most of us, she’s strongly